 A limitation of the proposed mounting method is that while it works well for inverted microscopes, it does not work for upright microscopes.
 Several attempts were made to perform time-lapse imaging using an upright microscope, by filling the glass bottom dish with E3, sealing it with parafilm, and turning it upside down.
 However, often this resulted in that the mounting collapsed halfway through the imaging.
 This might have been caused by increased heat in the sample after the long exposure to laser light, which causes the solidified agarose layer to melt.

 By the end of the time-lapse microscopy the embryos started to show pericardial edema.
-Varying between different experiments edema was observed between 35 and 50 hours of imaging.
-Whether this was caused by embryo immobilization, or an effect of anesthetics, is currently not know.
+Varying between different experiments, edema was observed between 35 and 50 hours of imaging.
+Whether this was caused by embryo immobilization, or an effect of anesthetics, is currently not known.
 Tricaine is known to suppress the contraction of skeletal and cardiac muscles.
-Consequently, tricaine affects heart rate in adult fish14 and embryos15.
-Other studies have also reported that tricaine treatment causes pericardial edema in zebrafish embryos2, 16.
-In this article, a concentration of Tricaine (0.16-0.20%) was used that is commonly used in zebrafish research; still, the pericardial edema occurred by the end of our imaging period.
+Consequently, Tricaine affects heart rate in adult fish14 and embryos15.
+Other studies have also reported that Tricaine treatment causes pericardial edema in zebrafish embryos2, 16.
+In this article, a concentration of Tricaine (0.016-0.020%) was used that is commonly used in zebrafish research; still, the pericardial edema occurred by the end of our imaging period.
 The pericardial edema constituted a main restriction for enabling imaging of the embryos for even longer periods of time.
-Potential ways to decrease this cardiac toxicity are combining two different anesthetics, such as tricaine with eugenol, or using α-bungarotoxin mRNA injection for anesthetics16; beneficial effects of combinatorial or alternative anesthetizing compounds need to be further investigated for extended time-lapse imaging of zebrafish development.
+Potential ways to decrease this cardiac toxicity are combining two different anesthetics, such as Tricaine with eugenol, or using α-bungarotoxin mRNA injection for anesthetics16; beneficial effects of combinatorial or alternative anesthetizing compounds need to be further investigated for extended time-lapse imaging of zebrafish development.

 In conclusion, the described mounting method is fast, easy, cost-effective and works on any inverted microscope.
 Regular glass bottom dishes and low melting agarose can be used, and no special molds, equipment or instrumentation are required.
 The layered mounting method allows for embryo growth while at the same time keeping the embryos in a fixed position.
 By using extended time-lapse imaging of whole organism new knowledge of tissue development can be obtained.